TUDelftNAS/SDN-NaaSPlatform/NaaSPlatform/README.md

 ##### Verification

-After launching the OpenDaylight controller, verify the controller's operational status by navigating to its web GUI.
+After launching the OpenDaylight controller, verify its operational status by navigating to its web GUI.

 URL: http://controller-ip:8080